 I know it may be hard to believe that I eat any real food if you have been reading this blog since it’s beginning.
 I don’t just live off sugar and cookies and cupcakes and bananas…

 This recipe can be made as a side dish or as a full meal in my eyes.
 I have made it both ways before and it is so satisfying either way.
 I paired this with a very simple and healthy fish the other night.
-Healthy fish with cheesy and salty rice?
+Healthy fish with cheesy and salty risotto?
 Perfect!

 I will be honest with you though.
 Risotto takes some work.
-It’s time consuming…about 30 minutes and it constantly has to be stirred through the cooking process.
+It’s a little time consuming…about 30 minutes and it constantly has to be stirred through the cooking process.
 BUT, the end result is worth it.
 It’s smooth, creamy, salty, cheesy and can be made with tons of different veggies…mushrooms, tomatoes, peas…whatever your heart desires.

 This is one of my personal favorites because the simple ingredients develop a ton of flavor.
-The asparagus adds a nice crunch and freshness to the creamy and cheesy rice.
+The asparagus adds a nice crunch and freshness to the creamy and cheesy Risotto.
 Just one more thing you will need to know – risotto needs to be served right when it’s done cooking…that’s when it’s at its best.
 It tends to stiffen and become tacky if set out for too long.